topranks/timewarpgw/README.md

 3 packets transmitted, 0 received, 100% packet loss, time 2032ms
 ```

-Failed much as we expected, but was my theory right?
+Much as we expected it failed, but was my theory right?
 Looking on USER1 we can see the requests getting there, and replies are sent back:
 ```
 root@USER1:~# tcpdump -i eth0 icmp
 listening on eth0, link-type EN10MB (Ethernet), snapshot length 262144 bytes